NEED TILE INSTALLATION PRICING?

 What is the best carpet for high-traffic areas?

-How often should I vacuum high-traffic carpets?
+How often should you vacuum high-traffic carpet?

-Are low-pile carpets better for high-traffic areas?
+Is low-pile carpet better for high-traffic areas?

 What carpet features matter most for durability?